Phone: (972) 717-5690

 DCA turns Business Experts into Programmers

 A major role of DCA in the development of the conversion system is as a 4GL to 3GL converter.
-It accepts and stores migration business rules or logic from non-technical business experts that is expressed in a natural form, like "move field-1 to field-2".
+It accepts and stores migration business rules (often refered to as "data transformation" rules) or logic from non-technical business experts that is expressed in a natural form, like "move field-1 to field-2".
 From the logic, DCA generates migration modules that can be compiled and executed on the platform that will host the conversion (usually the source platform).
 As the business expert creates the logic they periodically validate it to ensure it is clear and unambiguous.
 Validating a map also produces the more complicated 3GL migration modules, which are ready to be executed.
 With DCA, the business expert is able to rapidly alter migration modules without involving a programmer - a key differentiator between DCA and other migration solutions.
 Logic can be created to not only support data migrations but supports data auditing & cleansing, error & status reporting, balancing, reconciliation, validation, and many other activities.

 DCA uses metadata for logic creation and code generation

 At the start of a data migration, metadata for the systems involved in the migration is imported into DCA.
 Metadata can be COBOL copybooks, database DDL files, XML schemas, or transaction keyword definitions.
 DCA uses the information from the metadata to aid in logic creation and code generation.
 Business experts enter migration logic into "maps" in much the same way they would record data relationships in data dictionaries or spreadsheets.
 A DCA map is a collection of related pieces of migration logic, which may populate a database table, for instance.
 Instead of delivering the data relationships to programmers for implementation, DCA first uses the metadata to clarify and perfect the logic and then to generate migration code.